Dietary Tips for the Athlete

 The sports diet requires a commitment for managing intake to meet activity levels.
 Learn more...

 Managing the sports diet is necessary for greater strength, improved training and rigorous competition.
-Use these sports dietary and nutrition tips to support the young athlete.
+Use these sports nutrition tips to support the young athlete.

 • Cereal, bread, oatmeal, rice, pasta, and other grain-foods—as well as all types of vegetables and fruits—are excellent sources of carbohydrate that fuel your muscles.